Dn-Stef/ibm-analyst-capstone/README.md

 After preparing the dataset, visualizations were created with Matplotlib and Seaborn to explore initial trends.

-An API was then used to retrieve additional data via requests and json, which was cleaned, sorted, and visualized.
+A REST API was then used to retrieve additional data via requests and json, which was cleaned, sorted, and visualized.

 Finally, data was gathered through web scraping with BeautifulSoup, refined through custom cleaning and formatting steps, and further visualized to support the overall analysis.